MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/hybrid-cloud-scenarios-for-azure-iaas.md

 3. Deploy

-    See [Deploying SharePoint Server 2016 with SQL Server AlwaysOn Availability Groups in Azure](https://technet.microsoft.com/library/mt793552%28v=office.16%29.aspx)to step through the end-to-end configuration of the high-availability farm in five phases.
+    See [Deploying SharePoint Server 2016 with SQL Server AlwaysOn Availability Groups in Azure](https://technet.microsoft.com/library/mt793552%28v=office.16%29.aspx) to step through the end-to-end configuration of the high-availability farm in five phases.

 ## Federated identity for Office 365 in Azure